 Considering that SBA Loans are guaranteed by the Small Business Administration, it seems slightly easier to qualify for the loan.
 However, this may not be totally true as you are still dealing with banks.

 Step 1 Applying for prequalification: When you contact our loan officers, you will be expected to fill out our application form.
-The loan officer guides you through the entire process as he issues you an interest letter and may possibly visit the business site if necessary.
-Once the term of the loan has been agreed, the loan immediately goes into underwriting.
+The loan officer guides you through the entire process as they issue you an interest letter and may possibly visit the business site if necessary.
+Once the term of the loan has been agreed upon, the loan immediately goes into underwriting.

 Step 2 Underwriting/Credit Approval: The information from the application process is carefully analyzed during the underwriting and is approved by the loan committee if the necessary requirements are met.
 The term of the approval is issued in a commitment letter.

 Step 3 Packaging: Upon approval and the signing of the commitment letter, the loan is either packaged as an SBA 7(a) loan, SBA 504, or USDA B&I loan.
-A closing checklist will be provided to you, all third party reports ordered and title opened.
+A closing checklist will be provided to you, all third-party reports ordered and titles opened.

 Step 5 Servicing: Once you have received the loan, it is important you begin to service it regularly as agreed in the contract terms.

 SBA Loan Requirements

 In order to qualify for SBA loan, certain documents will be required of you.
 They include: